jcopperman/hotelcalifornia/README.md

 4. When you click "Save"
 5. Then your new record is persisted to the list of records

-- **EXPECTED RESULT:** A new booking recorded is persisted to the list
+- **EXPECTED RESULT:** A new booking record is persisted to the list
 - **ACTUAL RESULT:** As expected

 #### TEST CASE 004: The intrepid adventurer is able to remove their booking record